 Prior to the establishment of this retail operation, the Creamery had been used exclusively for teaching and research.
 A 1917 UConn Course Catalog refers to the Creamery and describes courses taught in Dairy Husbandry such as Milk Testing and Separation, Milk Production, Ice Cream Making, and Butter and Cheese Making.
 It moved to its new, larger quarters in the George White building in November 1998.

 The Creamery was established in the early 1900s and ceased the majority of its operations in 1991.
 At its peak, the Creamery employed more than 25 full-time employees, grossed over one million dollars per year, and supplied the UConn dormitories and other state agencies with daily deliveries of fluid milk, sour cream, cream cheese and ice cream.
 Today, the Dairy Bar manufactures ice cream according to its original and highly popular recipe; this delicious product is sold at the UConn Dairy Bar.
-Also available is cultured yogurt and a variety of cheeses.
+Also available is a variety of cheeses.